armchairancap/magnet-link-downloader-tribler-firefox/README.md

 Select a valid Magnet link, right click, choose "Download Magnet link with Tribler" in context menu.

-Configure it with:

-- Tribler API endpoint access (http://127.0.0.1:3100 - change it to your Tribler API endpoint or modify Tribler API endpoint to that port)
-- API key (set to Tribler default)

-Currently these are hard-coded in background.js and settings modal is a TODO item.
+v1.0 has the following hard-coded in background.js and settings modal is a TODO item, so to use v1.0 you need to configure:

+- Tribler API: change Tribler's port to http://127.0.0.1:3100 (see background.js)
+- API key: set it to Tribler default (see background.js)

+That is because the Mozilla-signed extension can then be used without modifications/editing.
+If you want you can install and then edit these on hard disk.

 This add-on was originally developed for easy download from xx Network Haven spaces (see https://armchairancap.github.io/blog/2024/10/29/xx-haven-with-tribler#do-we-actually-need-any-integration).

 ## Requirements

 - Tribler 8
-- Modern (2024) version of Firefox
+- Modern version of Firefox (up to 131, 64-bit)

+## Known issues

+Firefox Browser Developer 132.0b9 can't work with xx Network Haven (suspected WASM issues), but the extension should work fine with other sites.

 ## Privacy